LARG/PSEC-TD/README.md

+#Reducing Sampling Error in Batch Temporal Difference Learning

-Code release for "Importance Sampling with an Estimated Behavior Policy" (ICML 2020).
+Code release for "Reducing Sampling Error in Batch Temporal Difference Learning" (ICML 2020).

 Code upload is in progress.